-The LeHigh Cement plant was first opened by the Alsen American Portland Cement Company in 1902, after the German company bought the land two years prior.
+The LeHigh Cement plant was first opened by the Alsen American Portland Cement Company in 1902, two years after the German company bought the land.
 The owner built apartments for the workers, and about 300 mostly Eastern European immigrants lived in the hamlet in the 1910s, according to the Catskill Daily Mail.

 The plant continued to operate until 1982, when operations creaked to a halt.

-By-products of the plant still floated about: cement powder was heaped around the floors in tiny hills that stuck to my wet shoes, and there was enough lime around that stalactites had formed as the water dripped off the roof-edges, creating rococo deposits when the drops hit the ground.
+By-products of the plant still floated about: cement powder was heaped around the floors in tiny hills that stuck to my wet shoes, and there was so much lime around that stalactites had formed as the water dripped off the roof-edges, creating rococo deposits when the drops hit the ground.

 The plant was set up as a campus, and wide outdoor areas were grown out with bush and saplings just beginning to bud on the warm April day.

 Both ladders were still there when I returned.
 I had to abandon one of them inside the fence.
 Anyone is free to use it if they want to check out the LeHigh Cement plant for themselves.